Recently we came across some new statistics about executive functioning:

 Why choose therapy?

 Not all executive functioning situations are suitable for coaching, and there are some reasons why selecting therapy is the best choice for an individual.
+Therapy is often recommended for emotional pain or distress that interrupts daily functioning, providing a space for healing and understanding that coaching may not address.

 Therapy often looks to explore emotions, past experiences, and trauma with the goal of providing a space for healing and understanding.
+In some cases, therapists may work with psychiatrists or nurse practitioners who can prescribe medication as part of a comprehensive treatment plan.

 Therapists are trained mental health professionals with the goal of addressing diagnostic concerns.
 In general, therapists tend to: